opensearch-project/documentation-website/_opensearch/query-dsl/term-vs-full-text.md

 }
 ```

 The search query “To be, or not to be” is analyzed and tokenized into an array of tokens just like the `text_entry` field of the documents.
-The full-text query takes an intersection of tokens between our search query and the `text_entry` fields for all the documents, and then sorts the results by relevance scores:
+The full-text query takes an intersection of tokens between the search query and the `text_entry` fields for all the documents, and then sorts the results by relevance score:

 ```json
 {